TISTATechnologies/cv19/README.md

 npm run build && \
 yes | npm run deploy
 ```
-This script will install all requirements packages for WebApp, build React application and deploy it to the S3 bucket.
+This script will install all required packages for WebApp, build React application and deploy it to the S3 bucket.

-You can specify a configuration and call this script:
+You can specify a configuration file ~/cv19.dev.conf and call this script:
 ```
 export CV19_ENV=dev
 cd <project directory>/webapp